 - 2 tablespoons (44g) raw honey or maple syrup (add more if you like it sweeter)

 - 1 large egg, room temperature***

-- ⅓ cup chopped macadamia nuts
+- ⅓ cup chopped macadamia nuts (optional)

 - In a large bowl, mix the almond flour, baking soda, and salt.